 - Single Payer: If the services are performed on a continual basis for a single-payer.

 A statutory employee who is a driver or full-time salesperson (as described above) is considered an employee for federal unemployment tax (FUTA) purposes, and the employer must pay FUTA tax on this employee's payments.

 How Do Statutory Employees Pay Income Taxes?

-The employer provides the statutory employee NOT with a 1099-MISC, but with a Form W-2 that has the "Statutory Employee" option checked in Box 13.
+Employment taxes.
+The employer provides the statutory employee with a Form W-2 that shows the amount of payments to the person as "other compensation" in box 1.
+Social Security and Medicare wages and withholding are included in the usual boxes.
+The "Statutory Employee" option must be checked in Box 13.